IRS Tax Information for Charities & Other Non-Profits

 Your Nonprofit’s Tax-Exempt Status

-Nolo Press, a well-known publisher of self-help legal guides, has created this page with links to several useful articles about applying for tax-exempt status, maintaining your status, and filing your 990s.
-Legal Updates for Nonprofits, another page produced by Nolo Press, details legal changes affecting nonprofits over the years.
+Nolo Press, a well-known publisher of self-help legal guides, has created this resource with links to several useful articles about applying for tax-exempt status, maintaining status, and filing 990s.
+Legal Updates for Nonprofits, another Nolo Press resource, details legal changes affecting nonprofits over the years.